 Passion, Service, Respect

-The faculty in UT’s Department of Physician Assistant Medicine are committed to teaching students both the science and art of medicine.
+The faculty in The University of Tampa’s Department of Physician Assistant Medicine are committed to teaching the science and the art of medicine.

 We are guided by a passion for student success, service to the community and respect for the medical profession.

-On behalf of the dean, faculty and staff of UT's College of Natural and Health Sciences and Department of Physician Assistant Medicine, I want to welcome you to our website.
-Our 27-month, 112-credit program is designed to prepare graduates to provide medical care as part of an intercollaborative, team.
-Upon successful completion, graduates will receive a Master of Physician Assistant Medicine degree.
+On behalf of the dean, faculty and staff of UT's College of Natural and Health Sciences and department of physician assistant medicine, I want to welcome you to our website.
+Our 27-month, 112-credit program is designed to prepare graduates to provide medical care as part of an interprofessional healthcare team.
+Upon successful completion, graduates will receive a Master of Physician Assistant Medicine (MPAM) degree.

-The medical faculty, including physicians, physician assistants, pharmacologists, anatomists, physiologists, molecular biologists and other health scientists have worked diligently to develop an outstanding PA curriculum.
+The medical faculty, including physicians, physician assistants (PAs), pharmacologists, anatomists, physiologists, molecular biologists, and other health scientists have worked diligently to develop an outstanding curriculum.
 During the development of the program we have been guided by four principals: critical thinking, experiential learning, collaboration and communication.

 “Education is not the learning of facts, but training the mind to think.” —Albert Einstein